bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 To migrate between maintenance versions in bonita 7.11+ (for example going from 7.11.0 to 7.11.1) follow the following steps:
 * Download the new bundle version from [Bonitasoft site](http://www.bonitasoft.com/downloads) for Bonita Community edition or from the [Customer Portal](https://customer.bonitasoft.com/download/request) for Bonita Subscription editions.
-* Shut down your old platform.
+* Shut down your old Bonita Runtime.
 * Unzip and configure the new bundle.
 * Start the new bundle
 * Delete the old bundle files